New Zealand wren: Taxonomy and systematics

 The extant species are closely related and thought to be descendants of birds that survived a genetic bottleneck caused by the marine transgression during the Oligocene, when most of New Zealand was under water.
 The earliest known fossil is Kuiornis indicator from the Early Miocene St Bathans fauna.
 Kuiornis is thought to be more closely related to Acanthisitta than to other Acanthisittids.

-The relationships between the genera and species were formerly poorly understood.
-The extant genus Acanthisitta has one species, the rifleman and the other surviving genus, Xenicus, includes the New Zealand rock wren and the recently extinct bushwren.
+The relationships between genera and species were formerly poorly understood.
+The extant genus Acanthisitta has one species, the rifleman, and the other surviving genus, Xenicus, includes the New Zealand rock wren and the recently extinct bushwren.
 Some authorities have retained Lyall's wren in Xenicus as well, but it is often afforded its own monotypic genus, Traversia.
 The stout-legged wren (genus Pachyplichas) was originally split into two species, but more recent research disputes this.
 The final genus was Dendroscansor, which had one species, the long-billed wren.
-A Mitochondrial DNA study in 2016 resolved much of the phylogeny, though the placement of Dendroscansor was unresolved due to lack of DNA testing due to the rarity of its remains.
-It was found that Xenicus was paraphyletic with respect to Pachyplichas, and that the stout legged wrens must have evolved from a gracile legged ancestor, and the paper suggested placing the Pachyplichas species within Xenicus.
-It was also found that the split between Lyall's wren and other acanthisittids probably took place during the Oligocene, over 30 million years ago so acanthisittids must have survived the Oligocene drowning.
+A mitochondrial DNA study in 2016 resolved much of the phylogeny, though the placement of Dendroscansor was unresolved due to lack of DNA testing due to the rarity of its remains.
+It was found that Xenicus was paraphyletic with respect to Pachyplichas, and that the stout legged wrens must have evolved from a gracile-legged ancestor, and the paper suggested placing the Pachyplichas species within Xenicus.
+It was also found that the split between Lyall's wren and other acanthisittids probably took place during the Oligocene, over 30 million years ago, so acanthisittids must have survived the Oligocene drowning.
 A cladogram is given below: